 A graduate of Michigan State University, Michelle serves on the Alumni Advisory board for the MSU Department of Geography.
 She returned home to Florida in 2017 and currently resides on Florida’s Space Coast with her family.
 Michelle enjoys watching rockets launch and manatees swim from her backyard.

-Since joining RSG in 2004, Margaret has specialized in market research studies for transit agencies.
-She has significant expertise in onboard origin-destination studies, customer satisfaction studies, attitudinal surveys, qualitative research projects, and stated preference studies for agencies nationwide.
-Margaret has recently managed market research projects for NY MTA, Chicago’s RTA, Chicago Transit Authority, Metra, Pace Bus, Sound Transit, NJ TRANSIT, Northeast Corridor Commission, Utah Transit Authority, GoTriangle, and the Charlotte Area Transit System.
+Margaret Campbell specializes in market research studies for transit agencies.
+She has significant expertise in transit origin-destination studies, customer satisfaction studies, attitudinal surveys, qualitative research projects, and stated preference studies for agencies nationwide.
+Margaret has overseen market research projects for dozens of clients, including New York's Metropolitan Transportation Authority, Chicago’s Regional Transportation Authority (and its three transit agencies), Utah Transit Authority, and California's Caltrain.

 Prior to joining RSG, Margaret studied survey research methods and social psychology.
-She now strives to bring these methods and theories into practice on transit market research projects.
-Margaret’s expertise in survey methods, project management, and analytics allows her to design creative, cost effective, and methodologically sound studies that produce actionable results for her clients.
+She now brings these methods and theories into practice on transit market research projects.
+Margaret’s expertise in survey methods, project management, and analytics allows her to design creative, cost-effective, and methodologically sound studies that produce actionable results for RSG's clients.

-Margaret enjoys cooking and lives in Miami, Florida with her husband, daughter, and French Bulldog, Elmer.
+Margaret enjoys cooking and lives in Champaign-Urbana with her husband and two young children.

 Thomas Adler is a founding leader of the RSG team and continues to guide the company through influential project work, innovative research and strategic direction.
 He has personally directed over 250 major projects and has more than 40 years of experience in developing and applying advanced models to client challenges.
 His project work ranges from feasibility studies for large infrastructure development, to marketing strategy studies for Global 100 companies, to detailed planning studies for both public and private sector initiatives.